A Sample Case

 In the second trial, the defense did not bring in any experts or other witnesses to counter the prosecutor’s case, and Souliotes was convicted and sentenced to three life terms without parole.
 When NCIP attorneys got involved in the case, they discovered new evidence discrediting the faulty forensic analysis that got Souliotes convicted.
 The federal district court found compelling evidence of innocence based on the faulty fire science, unreliable eyewitness identification and ineffective assistance of counsel and ordered a retrial.
 Ultimately, the State of California conceded that it could not prove the fire was deliberately set, and Souliotes was released from prison after his attorneys negotiated an agreement to secure his freedom.

-In April 2015, the FBI announced that at least 90 percent of trial transcripts, analyzed through a multi-agency review4 of federal cases, contained erroneous testimony regarding hair analysis.
+In April 2015, the FBI announced that at least 90 percent of trial transcripts, analyzed through a multi-agency review of federal cases, contained erroneous testimony regarding hair analysis.
 These disturbing findings highlight the need for extensive review of state cases where hair analysis testimony helped secure the conviction.
 Statewide review of hair analysis cases has begun in several states, including Florida and Texas.
-NCIP supports efforts to conduct a statewide review of hair analysis cases in California.
+NCIP is leading an effort to conduct a statewide review of hair analysis cases in California.